StrataCare

 The work is:

-The goal is not to introduce programs, but to improve the quality of information available before decisions are made.
+The goal is to improve information quality before decisions are made.

 Why This Exists